talentedasian/Todo-App/README.md

 1. Install your database of choice.
 Mine was Postgresql.
 2. Find the `application.properties` file inside the `/src/main/resources` directory and change the settings to your appropriate database of choice.
 3. In this step, you could either choose to create keys for JWT Signing via the library or create a keystore.
 If you wanna create a keystore, you're on your own but if you choose to just create it during application startup, follow through.
-    1. Create a class or just simply pick a class that would be responsible for creating and holding your keys.
+    a.
+Create a class or just simply pick a class that would be responsible for creating and holding your keys.
-    2. Point the keys needed for the `JwtProvider` class and `JwtAuthFilter` to the class needed for the JWT to work.
+    b.
+Point the keys needed for the `JwtProvider` class and `JwtAuthFilter` to the class needed for the JWT to work.
+4. Navigate through `/src/main/resources` and you will find different application specific properties.
+These are properties that are appropriate for different environments such as `application-test.properties` for github actions testing and for local environment testing, `application-development.properties`for local development properties, and `application-production.properties`
+    a.
+The `application-test.properties` points to a docker container running a postgres image.
+You can use any means of running a postgresql database and just   put the apppropriate spring datasource properties into the properties file.
+    b.
+If you navigate through the `application-production.properties` file, there is no spring datasource properties like `spring.datasource.url` or `spring.datasrouce.password`.
+This is because the app is hosted on heroku and has a postgresql plugin.
+Heroku takes care of the mapping of the spring datasource properties thus the empty spring datasource property file.

 ### Prerequisites

 ## Usage
-1. This backend currently requires a JWT to be present in an authorization header.
+1. This backend currently requires a signed JWT to be present in an authorization header.
 Since this backend generates keys on application startup and does not provide a keystore when the backend generates a JWT, that JWT is invalid when the application starts up or restarts.

 <!-- ROADMAP -->
 ## Roadmap

 1. Email API Service to send email notifications for nearing deadline Todos
-2. Test Cases
+2. Protected Resource Test Cases
+3. Create a keystore for signed JWTs.
+4. Host a postgresql database on the cloud to achieve duplicates of backend

 <!-- CONTRIBUTING -->